konfiger/konfiger-jvm/docs/index.md

 | Function        | Description
 | --------------- | -------------
-| public Konfiger(File file, boolean lazyLoad) throws IOException, InvalidEntryException  | Create the konfiger object from a file, the first parameter(string) is the file path, the second parameter(boolean) indicates whether to read all the entry in the file in the constructor or when needed, the default delimiter(`=`) and separator(`\n`) will be used.
+| public Konfiger(File file, boolean lazyLoad)  | Create the konfiger object from a file, the first parameter(string) is the file path, the second parameter(boolean) indicates whether to read all the entry in the file in the constructor or when needed, the default delimiter(`=`) and separator(`\n`) will be used.
 This creates the konfiger object from call to `fromStream(konfigerStream, lazyLoad)` with the konfigerStream initialized with the filePath parameter.
 The new Konfiger object is returned.
-| public Konfiger(File file, boolean lazyLoad, char delimiter, char separator) throws IOException, InvalidEntryException  | Create the konfiger object from a file, the first(string) parameter is the file path, the second parameter(boolean) indicates whether to read all the entry in the file in the constructor or when needed, the third param(char) is the delimiter and the fourth param(char) is the separator.
+| public Konfiger(File file, boolean lazyLoad, char delimiter, char separator)  | Create the konfiger object from a file, the first(string) parameter is the file path, the second parameter(boolean) indicates whether to read all the entry in the file in the constructor or when needed, the third param(char) is the delimiter and the fourth param(char) is the separator.
 This creates the konfiger object from call to `fromStream(konfigerStream, lazyLoad)` with the konfigerStream initialized with the filePath parameter.
 The new Konfiger object is returned.
-| public Konfiger(String rawString, boolean lazyLoad) throws IOException, InvalidEntryException | Create the konfiger object from a string, the first parameter is the String(can be empty), the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed, the default delimiter(`=`) and separator(`\n`) will be used.
+| public Konfiger(String rawString, boolean lazyLoad) | Create the konfiger object from a string, the first parameter is the String(can be empty), the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed, the default delimiter(`=`) and separator(`\n`) will be used.
 The new Konfiger object is returned.
-| public Konfiger(String rawString, boolean lazyLoad, char delimiter, char separator) throws IOException, InvalidEntryException  | Create the konfiger object from a string, the first parameter is the String(can be empty), the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed, the third param is the delimiter and the fourth param is the separator.
+| public Konfiger(String rawString, boolean lazyLoad, char delimiter, char separator)  | Create the konfiger object from a string, the first parameter is the String(can be empty), the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed, the third param is the delimiter and the fourth param is the separator.
 The new Konfiger object is returned.
 | public Konfiger(KonfigerStream konfigerStream, boolean lazyLoad)  | Create the konfiger object from a KonfigerStream object, the second boolean parameter indicates whether to read all the entry in the file in the constructor or when needed this make data loading progressive as data is only loaded from the file when put or get until the Stream reaches EOF.
 The new Konfiger object is returned.
 | public void put(String key, Object value)           | Put any object into the konfiger. if the second parameter is a Javascript Object, `JSON.stringify` will be used to get the string value of the object else the appropriate put* method will be called. e.g `put('Name', 'Adewale')` will result in the call `putString('Name', 'Adewale')`.
 | public void putString(String key, String value)           | Put a String into the konfiger, the second parameter must be a string.